ROAD TO MILAN

 SYDNEY PETERSON

 Paralympic Champion, World Championship & World Cup Medalist.
-Sydney is an American Paralympic Hopeful for what would be her 2nd consecutive Winter Paralympic Team in 2026.
+Sydney won 3 Paralympic Gold medals and a Silver at Milano Cortina 2026.
+For her career, she now holds 7 Paralympic medals which is good for the FIFTH MOST in U.S. WINTER PARALYMPIC GAMES history.
+Her 7 Cross Country medals moves her into SECOND MOST in U.S. WINTER PARALYMPIC GAMES history in the discipline.
 Sydney and is a native of Lake Elmo, MN (Twin Cities).
-At the Beijing 2022 Winter Paralympic Games, she won Paralympic Gold, Silver and Bronze in Para Nordic Cross Country events.
+At the Beijing 2022 Winter Paralympic Games, she won Paralympic Gold, Silver and Bronze in Nordic Cross Country events.

 Sydney is working on a dual Masters and PHD program at the University of Utah in Neuroscience in Salt Lake City and holds a B.S. from St Lawrence University where she was the first Paralympic athlete to ski on a NCAA team.

 She trains for the ParaNordic team with members of the U.S. Biathlon and Nordic team in Park City.
-For Milan 2026 Winter Paralympic Games, Sydney is attempting to add Biathlon to her overall program.
+At Milano Cortina 2026, Sydney competed in 2 biathlon events placing fourth in each event.

 LACEY EDEN